GAD-cell/vlm-grpo/README.md

 ## Features

 - **VLMGRPOTrainer**: A trainer for Vision Language Models from unsloth using GRPO
-- **Unsloth Patches**: Patches for the unsloth library to handle errors gracefully during training
+- **Unsloth Patches**: Patches for the unsloth library to handle VLMs
 - **Easy Integration**: Works with existing TRL and Hugging Face Transformers code

 ## Limitations